 - large pores

-My friend, JoJami, and I agreed to test it out and compare results.
+My friend, JJ and I agreed to test it out and compare results.

 Deborah: When this product arrived in the mail I was intrigued.
 I loved the name- Miracle Blur – and the packaging was really attractive so I was pretty excited to try it.
 The only thing was I wasn’t really sure about was what it actually was?